 Canadian Art noted “an unprecedented number of exhibitions, residencies and other art activities addressing Canada’s residential-school history and present-day consequences, as well as addressing the Truth and Reconciliation Commission (TRC) that has been officially ordained to bring that legacy to light.”
 With the TRC’s recommendation (#83) that Indigenous and non-Indigenous artists and arts organizations work together to contribute to reconciliation, this trend is bound to accelerate.
-However, critics have noted problematic aspects of this development, including the continued absence of Two-Spirit representation (often limited to the presentation of only the most well-known artist), the exhibition of aboriginal trauma for primarily non-Indigenous audiences, and pressure to emphasize forgiveness rather than accountability.
+However, critics have noted problematic aspects of this development, including the continued absence of Two-Spirit representation (often limited to the presentation of only the most well-known artists), the exhibition of aboriginal trauma for primarily non-Indigenous audiences, and pressure to emphasize forgiveness rather than accountability.

 Truth and Reconciliation is not about following the governmental process, it is an ongoing process of coming to understand the effects of genocide, knowing our resilience as Indigenous peoples of the Americas, transcending and becoming more than the Residential school experience and changing our colonized minds and assisting the colonizer to see that there is another way.

 — Adrian Stimson